Alps: Geography

 The highest peaks of the Western Alps and Eastern Alps, respectively, are Mont Blanc, at 4810 m, and Piz Bernina, at 4049 m.
-The second-highest major peaks are Monte Rosa, at 4634 m, and Ortler, at 3905 m, respectively.
+The second-highest major peaks are the Dufourspitze of the Monte Rosa massif, at 4634 m, and Ortler, at 3905 m, respectively.

 A series of lower mountain ranges run parallel to the main chain of the Alps, including the French Prealps in France and the Jura Mountains in Switzerland and France.
 The secondary chain of the Alps follows the watershed from the Mediterranean Sea to the Wienerwald, passing over many of the highest and most well-known peaks in the Alps.
 From the Colle di Cadibona to Col de Tende it runs westwards, before turning to the northwest and then, near the Colle della Maddalena, to the north.
 Upon reaching the Swiss border, the line of the main chain heads approximately east-northeast, a heading it follows until its end near Vienna.

 The northeast end of the Alpine arc, directly on the Danube, which flows into the Black Sea, is the Leopoldsberg near Vienna.
 In contrast, the southeastern part of the Alps ends on the Adriatic Sea in the area around Trieste towards Duino and Barcola.